 Author Biographies

-Tejinder Singh Ahluwalia, Nims University Rajasthan, Jaipur, Rajasthan INDIA
+Tejinder Singh Ahluwalia, Department of Ophthalmology, Nims University, Rajasthan, Jaipur, India

-Rajpal Vohra, Dr. R. P. Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi, INDIA
+Rajpal Vohra, Vitreo-Retina Services at Dr. Rajendra Prasad Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi, India

 Professor of Ophthalmology and Head of Retina Services, R. P. Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi

-Rohan Chawla, Dr. R. P. Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi, INDIA
+Rohan Chawla, Vitreo-Retina Services at Dr. Rajendra Prasad Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi, India

 Professor of Ophthalmology, Vitreo-Retina Services, R. P. Centre for Ophthalmic Sciences, All India Institute of Medical Sciences (AIIMS), New Delhi